Trump plunges into New Hampshire race, aiming to rattle Dems

 “Want to shake up the Dems a little bit — they have a really boring deal going on,” Trump tweeted.
 “Still waiting for the Iowa results, votes were fried.
 Big crowds in Manchester!”

+Advisers hoped that Secret Service moves in downtown Manchester to secure the area for the president’s arrival would also make it harder for Democratic candidates and their supporters to transverse the state’s largest city in the hours before the primary’s first votes are cast, according to Trump campaign officials not authorized to discuss internal deliberations publicly.

-It’s a tried-and-tested tactic for Trump: Scheduling counter-programming to divert attention from Democratic debates and other major moments, keeping him in the spotlight and building supporters’ enthusiasm in the months before Election Day.
+Trump’s tried-and-true counter-programming tactic aims to divert attention from Democratic debates and other major moments, keep him in the spotlight and build supporters’ enthusiasm in the months before Election Day.

-At the same time, Trump continued to celebrate the Senate’s acquittal decision, lacing into House Speaker Nancy Pelosi for her performance during his State of the Union address last week.
+At Monday’s rally, Trump continued to celebrate the Senate’s acquittal decision, lacing into House Speaker Nancy Pelosi for her performance during his State of the Union address last week.

 “I had somebody behind me who was mumbling terribly, mumbling, mumbling,” Trump complained, calling it “very distracting, very distracting.”
 He did not make mention of how, at the address’ conclusion, Pelosi tore up her copy of the speech.